Single Sign On

 - Shibboleth/SAML 2

-Localist’s account creation has a very low barrier to entry and only requires name + email address.
-If your platform has social logins, users will also be prompted on this page to use these services.
+When signing up, Localist’s account creation has a very low barrier to entry and only requires name + email address.
+If your platform has social logins, users will also be prompted in the login lightbox to use these services.
 Once an account is created, you can Login on the calendar homepage.

 CAS can be set up using three specific URLs provided by your IT department: